rbhunwalMZW/whatsapp-bulk-messenger/README.md

 1. Install python - >=v3.6
 2. Run `pip install -r requirements.txt`

+# NOTE:
+Please download your browser driver and save that in the "bin" folder as per your OS.
+I have saved in MAC folder as my OS is "darwin"

 # Steps

 1. Enter the message you want to send inside `message.txt` file.